 The question she poses is, Is your room “mommy” clean?
 I have to admit, I’m totally in love with this idea and have been using it and it has turned out great.
 No longer do I have to go back and forth checking their rooms.
 It is an important way to teach responsibility (and promoting reading), all at the same time! 🙂 It’ll be a great habit that’ll carry over to their teenager years – hopefully! 🙂

 Some chore ideas to get your child’s room clean to your standards are:

 4. Wash walls if necessary

-5. Pick up the floor (throw away garbage and put away all toys where they belong)
+5. Pick up the mess on the floor (throw away garbage and put away all toys where they belong)

 6. Put away clean clothes in drawer or hang up in the closet

 7. If clothes are dirty, put them in the hamper.
 If hamper is full, fill the washer with clothes and tell me

 8. Clean off dresser (put everything away where it belongs)

 9. Pick up closet floor and shelves so they are free of garbage and toys